deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates the long-term decay of Rotary Position Encoding (RoPE) in Large Vision Language Models (LVLMs), showing how information flow from visual tokens to instruction tokens diminishes with increasing relative distance.
+> 🔼 The figure illustrates the long-term decay effect of Rotary Position Encoding (RoPE) in Large Vision Language Models (LVLMs), showing how information flow from visual tokens to instruction tokens diminishes with increasing relative distance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Long-term decay of RoPE [61] in Large Vision Language Models (LVLMs). (a) a schematic view of inference in LVLMs, typically involving a pre-trained vision encoder, a large language model and a projector to map visual tokens to textual space.
 For each of V visual tokens Svision, we aggregate its information flow to instruction tokens Sinstruct and reshape the aggregation results to 2-D (√V by √V).
 Applying RoPE on visual tokens introduces long-term decay as illustrated in (c), referring to the phenomenon where information flowing from visual tokens to instruction tokens gradually decays from lower-right region (rightmost visual tokens in the 1-D sequence) to upper-left region (leftmost visual tokens).
 For instruction tokens, they have much less direct interaction with leftmost visual tokens as compared with rightmost visual tokens, leading to inferior multimodal alignment in the trained LVLMs. (b) and (c) are derived from the adversarial subset of the 3k POPE [41] image-instruction pairs.
 Best viewed in color.